duke-shiny-ed/website/content/project/anova/index.md

 Finally, the conclusion of the ANOVA test performed on the population data identified during Step 1 is highlighted.
 The conclusion is put in terms of the hypotheses (present on the Step 1 and Step 3 tabs), and users are also provided with a copy of the ANOVA test output you would expect when using the R programming language to conduct the same ANOVA test.

+The next tab, titled "Resources", provided users with a copy of the equations relevant to ANOVA.
+Knowledge of these equations was not necessary in order to complete steps one through three.
+This page also gives more insight into how to interpret the R ANVOA test output seen on the Step 3 tab.

+The final tab provides a short quiz for users to use to practice ANOVA concepts.